strawberry-graphql/strawberry/docs/operations/testing.md

 the `title` in the query string instead.
-We did it on purpose because usually, in most applications, the query's arguments will be dynamic, and, as we want to test our application as close to production as possible, it wouldn't make much sense to hardcode the variables in the test.
+We did it on purpose because usually, in most applications, the query's arguments will be dynamic, and, as we want to test our application as close to production as possible, it wouldn't make much sense to hardcode the variables in the query.

 ## Testing Async